 With the Alarms sounding in their intended locations check that the alarm can be heard in each bedroom with the door closed, above the sound of any TV/audio systems.
 The TV/audio systems should be set to a reasonably loud conversation level.
 If you cannot hear the alarm over the sound of the TV/audio system, the chances are it would not wake you.
-Interconnecting the Alarms will help to ensure that the alarm will be heard throughout the property.
+Interconnecting the Alarms using either a hard-wired interconnection (where the feature is present) or RadioLINK plug-in modules will help to ensure that the alarm will be heard throughout the property.